GEO vs. SEO: What apartment marketers need to know

 To rank highly on the SERP, we want to make sure that a page is well optimized and contains enough robust, natural language content that Google can contextualize the page and understand it.

 For apartment marketers, this means adapting your content strategy.
-Instead of answering basic questions like “when is trash day,” focus on more complex queries like “what is the best neighborhood to rent an apartment in a city.”
+Instead of answering basic questions like “when is trash day,” focus on more complex queries like “what is the best neighborhood to rent an apartment in <city name>.”

 You can take your FAQs a step further, especially if your community has a blog.
 Support performance-driven FAQs with corresponding blog articles that provide richer, segmented content that generative engines (and renters) want to see.

-In our view, this is the biggest area of opportunity.
+In our view, this is the biggest area of opportunity for apartment marketers.

 Takeaways